-Module title Abbreviation Theories of modern society A - o6-PSSc-GES1A-152-mo1 Module e coord inator Module offered by holder holder of the Chair of Sociology and Sociological Theory Chair of Sociology and Sociological Theory ECTS Meth od of grading Only after succ. cor npl. of module(s) 5 nume rical grade Duratio Duration Module level Other prerequisite .
+Module title Abbreviation Theories of modern society A o6-PSSc-GES1A-152-m01 holder of the Chair of Sociology and Sociological Theory Chair of Sociology and Sociological Theory

+Module coordinator Module offered by

+ECTS Method of grading od of grading Only after succ. compl. of module(s)

+5 numerical grade rical grade

+Duration Module level Other prerequisites

 1 semester graduate May not be combined with o6-PSSc-GES1B.

-Conten Contents
+·